nguy/artview/SCRIPTS.md

 SCRIPTS
 =======

-Here is a list of the predefined scripts that are accesible with the -s comand line option.
+Here is a list of the predefined scripts that are accessible with the -s command line option.

 ## radar